AnhCong0911/AI_eNose/README.md

 The first step is to prepare odor samples.
 Next, use the dev-kit to collect odor data.
 Finally, transfer the collected data to Google Colab for processing.

 The collected data is combined into a large dataset.
-You can consult the dataset located in the [dataset](/Colab_Notebooks/Raw_data/dataset) dataset directory or collect your own using the dev-kit.
+You can consult the dataset located in the [dataset](/Colab_Notebooks/Raw_data/dataset) directory or collect your own using the dev-kit.
 This dataset is used to build and evaluate the model.
 ### 3. Data pre-processing & model building
 This process is implemented on Google colab.
 The source code can be found in [here](https://colab.research.google.com/drive/1WFSiDYSbSypMbWaZIIsTveBKB8-4bWwz?usp=sharing).
 ### 4. Model Evaluation